mbliznikova/many-faced/README.md

 2. You want to write Selenium tests for your application and run these tests against application
 3. You have git repository with Selenium tests and you want to add some other tests and run all these tests against application

-First, you need to create jobs in job_templates.yaml.
+__First__, you need to create jobs in job_templates.yaml.
 Let's discover the examples for all cases.

 1. Run tests from git repository against your web application.